Hato Rey Norte

 Hato Rey Norte is one of the 18 barrios of the municipality of San Juan, Puerto Rico.
+It is one of three barrios commonly known together as Hato Rey.
 Hato Rey Norte was part of the former municipality of Rio Piedras, before it was merged with the municipality of San Juan in 1951.

 It is bounded by Hato Rey Central to the east, the districts of Gobernador Piñero and Hato Rey Sur to the south, and by Santurce to the north.
 The Caño Martín Peña separates Hato Rey Norte from Santurce.

 Demographics

 The population of this barrio is of 16,378 residents with a population density of 4,640 residents per square mile.

 Subbarrios

 The barrio of Hato Rey Norte is further subdivided into four subbarrios.